mg-Ben/raspberry-homenet-monitoring/README.md

 > When a device exits the LAN, the pool of available IP Addresses to offer is automatically updated

 Sometimes, we don't want the DHCP Server to assign a dynamic IP Address, but a **static** one.
 We can do it in two ways:
 1. **DCHP Reservation**: we can access to Home Router management UI (_User Interface_) by accessing to `192.168.1.1` in from Web Browser on any computer connected to the LAN.
 This option is typically under _DHCP Binding_ option, and we will need to specify the MAC (_Medium Access Control_) Address of the interface, which is indeed a constant, physical and fixed address that is assigned by the manufacturer.
-The MAC Address can be checked with either `ipconfig /all` on Windows or `ifconfig` on Linux
+The MAC Address can be checked with either `ipconfig /all` on Windows or `ifconfig` or `ip addr` on Linux

 > You can even find out the NIC (_Network Interface Card_) brand by using online tools such as OUI Lookup [[14](#references)]